-- (b) These penalties are in addition to any costs incurred by the city to abate the nuisance. - (c) For rental properties, the property owner, or landlord, is held responsible for all compliance matters in this ordinance for their rental property.
-In case of a violation, the notice and any subsequent penalty will be issued to the landlord, not the tenant.
-This provision emphasizes the landlord's responsibility in maintaining the rental property as per the established standards and regulations and encourages their proactive role in preventing any possible violations.

-(d) It is the landlord's duty to communicate and enforce the compliance of this ordinance to their tenants, where applicable.
-The landlord cannot delegate this responsibility to their tenants, and any violation by a tenant does not absolve the landlord of their obligations and potential penalties under this ordinance.
+- (a) Violations of this ordinance are subject to a fine of \$250 for the 1st offence, \$500 for the 2nd offence, \$750 for the 3rd offence and \$1,000 for the 4th offence.
+Each day a violation persists is considered a separate offense, and a corresponding fine could be issued for each day. - (b) These penalties are in addition to any costs incurred by the city to abate the nuisance. - (c) For rental properties, the property owner, or occupant, is held responsible for all compliance matters in this ordinance for their rental property.
+In case of a violation, the notice and any subsequent penalty will be issued.
+This provision emphasizes the landlord's responsibility in maintaining the rental property as per the established standards and regulations and encourages their proactive role in preventing any possible violations. - (d) It is the landlord's duty to communicate and enforce compliance of this ordinance to their tenants, where applicable.